Asana Alternative – Hassl vs Asana

 3. File uploads

-Although Asana allows file uploads to tasks, it doesn’t allow direct upload to a project.
+Although Asana allows file uploads to tasks, it doesn’t allow a direct upload to a project.
 Some files don’t have to be assigned to a task, which means that you would have to create a task just for file uploads.
-Another downside to Asana’s file upload is that it doesn’t recognise duplicate files and version control.
-Leading can lead to multiple uploads of the same file or outdated versions of specific files.
+Another downside to Asana’s file upload is that it doesn’t recognise duplicate files and version control, leading to multiple uploads of the same file or outdated versions of specific files.

 Asana has a free plan and paid plans, just like we do.
-Except, their free plan only supports 15 users and only 5gb of storage.
-Our free plan offers you unlimited users, 5bg storage and unlimited messaging.
-Our Business plan will get you 30gb of storage, Unlimited projects, Gantt charts, time tracking…. the list goes on.
-You can see all the features here.
+Except, Asana’s free plan only supports 15 users with functions that require (paid!) integrations.
+Our free trial offers you unlimited users, 100GB storage and unlimited messaging.
+Our paid Business plan includes 100GB storage, unlimited projects, gantt charts, time tracking…the list goes on.

 It's 100% free.